Skip to main content

 • you need to use electrical medical equipment or devices for your long term illness or disability

-• you use a pre-payment meter for your gas or electricity
+• you need support with your gas or electricity bills

 Apply to the Household Support Fund

-You can apply for the HSF from the June 2024 until September 2024.
+You can apply for the HSF from October 2025 until March 2026.

 Only one application per household will be accepted.
 We'll assess and check the claims using the information submitted and available.